 It comes right towards us

-"There are four CMEs that can affect the Earth", explains the British Met Office on its website.
-"Three of these could arrive separately or as a single combined geomagnetic storm during September 27.
-A further CME event could take a look at Earth later on September 27 or during September 28.
-A fast coronal hole wind can also hit the Land on September 27 and 28, although any effects of this wind are considered uncertain.
+“There are four CMEs that can affect the Earth,” explains the British Met Office on its website.
+“Three of these could arrive separately or as a single combined geomagnetic storm during September 27.
+An additional CME event could catch a glimpse of Earth later on September 27 or during September 28.
+A fast coronal hole wind may also hit Earth on September 27 and 28, although any effects of this wind are considered uncertain.

-There is also a low risk that CMEs and fast wind could affect the earth at similar times, providing a greater effect.
-Any improvements would then be slackened during 28 and 29 September.
+There is also a low risk that CMEs and fast winds could affect the land at similar times, providing a greater effect.
+Any improvements would then be relaxed during September 28 and 29.

 British Met Office

 The geomagnetic storm is a phenomenon that is part of the space climate.
-It occurs when the Sun becomes somewhat turbulent, in the form of CMEs and solar winds, causing disruptions to the Earth's magnetic field and upper atmosphere.
-We must expect more in the months and years to come: the Sun is currently heading towards the most active period of its 11-year cycle, called the solar maximum.
+It occurs when the Sun gets a little turbulent, in the form of CMEs and solar winds, causing disruptions in the Earth's magnetic field and upper atmosphere.
+We should expect more of this in the months and years ahead: The Sun is currently heading into the most active period of its 11-year cycle, called the solar maximum.
 During solar maximum, the solar magnetic field is at its maximum, as is solar activity.